hplush/slowreader/docs/onboarding.md

 By default, anybody can make commits with your name.

-We recommend enable signing git commits to verify that these are commits really made by you.
+We recommend enabling signing git commits to verify that these are commits really made by you.

 ```sh
 git config --global commit.gpgsign true
 ```

-If you don’t have a GPG key, you can use an SSH-key (the same key you sign to GitHub):
+If you don’t have a GPG key, you can use an SSH key (the same key you sign to GitHub):

 ```sh
 git config --global gpg.format ssh